The United States has been called a cultural melting pot, but some sectors in our society are more inclusive and diverse than others.

 Why is diversity important in healthcare?

-As patient populations become increasingly diverse, there’s a growing need for nurses who are able to treat and collaborate with patients from diverse backgrounds.
+As patient populations become increasingly diverse, there’s a growing need for nurses who can treat and collaborate with patients from a culturally sensitive perspective.
 But beyond that, there’s also a need for a more diverse nurse workforce.

 According to the American Nurses Association, diversity awareness is the “acknowledgement and appreciation of the existence of differences in attitudes, beliefs, thoughts, and priorities in the health-seeking behaviors of different patient populations.
 It reflects the nursing profession’s contract with society and our responsibility to act according to a strong code of ethics, which means to be aware of our own attitudes, beliefs, thoughts, and priorities in providing care to individual patients, families, communities, and populations.”

 Diversity in the United States is constantly increasing, so it’s important to show similar diversity in nursing.
-According to the U.S. Census Bureau, in 2016, roughly 76% of the population identified as white, around 13% of people are black or African-American, 2% are American Indian or Alaska Native, 6% are Asian, and nearly 18% are of Hispanic or Latino ethnicity.
+According to the U.S. Census Bureau, in 2016, roughly 60% of the population identified as white alone (non-Hispanic/Latino), around 13% of people identified as Black or African American, 2% American Indian or Alaska Native, and 6% Asian.
+About 18% identified as being of Hispanic or Latino ethnicity.

-Diversity in nursing is about more than race, however.
-The American Nurses Association includes factors such as gender, sexual orientation, mental health, socioeconomics status, ethnic heritage, age, disability, and physical characteristics.
+Diversity in nursing is about more than ethnicity, however.
+The American Nurses Association includes factors such as gender, sexual orientation, mental health, socioeconomic status, ethnic heritage, age, disability, and physical characteristics.

-Even though representation is increasing for minority groups throughout the country as a whole, diversity can be more prominent in some places than in others.
+Even though representation is increasing for minority groups throughout the country, diversity can be more prominent in some places than in others.
 For example, Houston is one of the most diverse cities in the country, according to the Los Angeles Times.

-But even in Houston and other major diverse cities, there may be areas that house a larger population of a certain ethnic group.
-Increasing diversity among nurses in Houston and other metropolitan areas may be especially important to patient care.
+But even in Houston and other major cities with diverse populations, there may be areas that house a larger population of a certain ethnic group.
+Increasing diversity among nurses in Houston and other metropolitan areas may be especially important to patient care in these areas.

 Where does diversity in nursing stand now?

 A fact sheet from the American Association of Colleges of Nursing (AACN) outlined specific details about diversity in the nursing workforce in 2008.
-Back then, nurses from minority backgrounds represented 16.8% of the registered nurse (RN) workforce.
+At the time, nurses from minority backgrounds represented 16.8% of the registered nurse (RN) workforce.

-The RN population breakdown was roughly 5.8% Asian/Native Hawaiian; 5.4% African-American; 3.6%t Hispanic; less than half a percent American Indian/Alaska Native; and 1.7% multiracial nurses.
+The RN population breakdown was roughly 5.8% Asian/Native Hawaiian, 5.4% Black or African American, 3.6% Hispanic, less than half a percent Native American/Alaska Native, and 1.7% multiracial.

 In addition to the racial components of diversity in nursing, gender imbalance is also a concern in the nursing workforce.
 According to AACN, in 2010, men made up only 6.2% of nurses nationwide.
 That figure increased to more than 9% by 2011, according to the U.S. Census Bureau.
 And by 2016, 12% of undergraduate and graduate nursing students were men, according to AACN.